By Titus Wormer

-使用指南 / MDX on demand
+MDX on demand

-to compile MDX on the server and run the result on clients.
+This guide shows how to use @mdx-js/mdx to compile MDX on the server and run the result on clients.
 Some frameworks, such as Next.js and Remix, make it easy to split work between servers and clients.
 Using that it’s possible to for example do most of the work on demand on the server instead of at build time, then pass the resulting data to clients, where they finally use it.

-This is similar to what people sometimes use mdx-bundler
+This is similar to what people sometimes use mdx-bundler or next-mdx-remote for, but MDX also supports it.

 On the server: